sukritisehgal-28/lab2-url-lister_datascale/README.md

 You should develop a program called `UrlCount.java` that counts the URLs in the WikiPedia pages (URLs are in the format href="*url_here*").
 You'll create a `UrlCount` class by starting with a copy of WordCount1.
 In this program, you'll modify the Mapper to extract URL references from the documents in the input directory.
 This is more an exercise in using Java than using Hadoop, but it's a good preparatory step for our next assignment.

+You should only output URL's that have more than 5 references (i.e. where the count of the URL's would be > 5).
+Although this sounds like a simple change, there are some implications you'll need to discuss in your solution writeup (see below).

 This tutorial (http://www.vogella.com/tutorials/JavaRegularExpressions/article.html ) provides information on using the Java Regular Expression classes (`java.util.regex.Matcher and java.util.regex.Pattern`).
 It also provides an implementation of a class `LinkGetter` that will, when given a URL, downloads the data from the URL and produce a `List<String>` of the URL's contained therein.

 You're going to modify that code to *not* download a URL -- instead, you'll provide a `String` (just like in WordCount) and extract the URL references from each string.
 Your mapper will then output URL references and the count of those references in the input file, more or less like WordCount.